jessemonroy650/googleMapExamples/README.md

 ./insertGoogleKey
 ```

-* This will insert you "Google API" key in the appropriate places.
+* This will insert your "Google API" key in the appropriate places.
 * Open up `index.html` in your webbrowser.